 Why Miami, Florida Gets More Rain in Summer

-If you live in Florida, you might think that summertime thunderstorms that seemingly happen every day might make coastal cities like Miami the rainiest city in the US.
+If you live in Florida, you might think that summertime thunderstorms that seemingly happen daily might make coastal cities like Miami the rainiest city in the US.
 But sunshine, especially in the winter, is much more common than you think.
 Miami is rainiest in the summer and drier in the winter, opposite Seattle.
 There are reasons why this happens.

 However, the city has much less rainfall in the winter as high-pressure systems are firmly in control, steering storms away from the city and the rest of the state.